apurbzz-1994/notion_habit_tracker_cli/README.md

     nhabittracker setup dashboard "your_dashboard_name"
     ```

-> [!NOTE]
+[!NOTE]
-> The above command essentially creates two inline databases in your Notion page - one that stores date-timestamped streaks, and the
+> The above command creates two inline databases on your Notion page: one for storing date-timestamped streaks and another for
-> other for keeping count of the streaks.
-The database IDs for these are automatically stored and tracked within the .env file, and
+> tracking streak counts.
+The database IDs are automatically stored and managed in the `.env` file, giving you the flexibility
-> you're free to change the page layout to display these databases any way you please.
-For instance, it's recommended to set the
+> to customize your page layout.
+For example, it’s recommended to display the first database in a calendar view for better
-> first database to a calendar view.
-However, if you delete the databases and recreate them without using the CLI, the database
+> visualization.
+However, if you delete and recreate the databases outside of the CLI, their IDs will no longer be
-> IDs won't be automatically tracked.
-You can set them manually yourself in the .env file (keys being MAIN_DB and COUNT_DB), but
+> tracked automatically.
+In such cases, you can manually update the `.env` file with the appropriate
-> it's recommended to use the 'setup' command to regenerate them.
+> IDs (`MAIN_DB` and `COUNT_DB`).
+That said, it’s best to use the `setup` command to regenerate the databases and ensure
+> seamless integration.

 8. After all has been setup, use the `help` feature to inspect what commands are available: